Extiriority/Appsemblearn/CONTRIBUTING.md

 # Welcome to our contributing guide
-Currently this project is being developed by FHICT GDT students, but perhaps in the near future others would like to contribute.
+This project is founded and currently being developed by FHICT GDT2022 group-9 students, but perhaps others would like to help in the near future, as this is an open source project.
-This page will give you an overview of the contribution workflow from opening an issue to merging you changes.
+In this page, you will be given an overview of the contribution workflow from opening an issue to merging you changes.

 ## New contributor guide
 To get an overview of the project, read the [README](https://github.com/Extiriority/Industry-Project-9/blob/main/README.md).
 Here are some resources to help you get started with open source contributions: